JMSHDev/regent.dev/README.md

-# IoTBiz
+# Regent.dev

-A program which bootstraps an non-IoT device into an IoT enabled one!
+Regent.io ia software which bootstraps a non-IoT device into an IoT enabled one, or enabled rapid development of a new IoT device.

-A simple program on the device acts as an agent, running the main application(s) that it requires.
-The agent program monitors the system processes, allowing them to be remotely administered using a remote server.
+A program on the device (the agent) acts as a supervisor program, running the other processes that you require.

-## Use case

-As a developer, I want to have a quick drop-in solution that I can use to build devices so that I can remotely monitor, administer and reliably upgrade them so that I can quickly make working IoT devices or platforms for rapid deployment.
+The agent program monitors yours processes, restarting them if required.
+The agent securely connects to the regent.io platform via MQTT/tls & HTTPS.
+The regent.io platform allows your devices to be remotely administered.

-## Requirements
+## Supported Platforms

-Agent code r
+Regent.io agent operates on any platform supported by Golang including Intel, Arm, Mips & RiscV hardware and Linux & Windows OS.

 # Platform API